Georgia Dome: Renovations

 In 2006, the Atlanta Falcons and the Georgia World Congress Center Authority announced a $300 million renovation to the Georgia Dome.
 The project was separated into two stages.
-The first stage, which took place before the 2007 NFL season, focused on updating the premium seating areas, including the creation of eight 'super-suites' as well as an owners' club, most of them now incorporating new plasma TVs.
+The first stage, which took place before the 2007 NFL season, focused on updating the premium seating areas, including the creation of eight 'super-suites' as well as an owners' club, most of them now incorporating new plasma televisions.
 In 2008, the exterior of the stadium was repainted, replacing the original teal and maroon color scheme with a red, black, and silver theme to match the Falcons' team colors; the stadium's original teal seats were replaced with red seats in the lower and upper levels and black seats in the middle level.
 The entrance gates and concourses were also renovated and updated before the 2008 football season.
 In 2009, the video screens in both end zones were relocated to a new exterior monument sign on Northside Drive.
 The interior end zones each received a new and considerably wider HD video screen that significantly enhanced views of replays, as well as graphics and digital presentations.
 A new sound system was installed in the same year, replacing the previous system that was nearly 20 years old.

 In 2008, the Georgia Dome started showing safety videos before games, presented by Deltalina, flight attendant "mascot" of Delta Air Lines.
 The videos satirize Delta's massively popular "Deltalina" inflight safety videos.
 The videos' theme was "Delta Safety First".

 Major weather-related issues

 Three years after the completion of the Dome, the integrity of its roof became an issue.
-During a Falcons pre-season game in August 1995, a severe rainstorm caused water to pool on the fabric, tearing part of the material, and causing a section of the roof to fall into the stadium.
-The storm was intense enough that the roof panels could be seen moving during the game, and the water and roof material later fell with enough force to smash seats in the upper decks and knock holes in concrete floors.
+During a Falcons pre-season game on August 11, 1995, a severe thunderstorm caused water to pool on the fabric, tearing part of the material, and causing a section of the roof to fall into the stadium.
+The storm was intense enough that the roof panels could be seen moving during the game, and the roof material fell with enough force to smash seats and knock holes in concrete floors.
 The collapse occurred after fans left the stadium, and no one was injured during the incident.
 The roof was eventually repaired in a way that prevented similar incidents from occurring in the future.